drBenway/pixi-vn-wiki/start/getting-started.md

 ## Installation

-For installing the Pixi’VN package in an existing (node.js) project, you can use the following command:
+For installing the Pixi’VN package in an existing Javascript project, you can use the following command:

 ::: code-group